SEO Backlink Building with Google in 2021

 - Low Spam Score

 It pays off to have a look at moz.com to see what the spam score of the website is you want to place a backlink on.
-If the spam score is high, it is strongly advised against it.
+If the spam score is high, setting a backlink there is ill advised.

 - Domain Authority